couple-collecting-social-security-in-retirement

 Keep reading for important information about the role Social Security plays in your retirement, so you can make smart, informed decisions.

-Your Social Security options
+Your Social Security and Retirement options

 For most people, Social Security represents a significant source of guaranteed retirement income.
 That’s why it’s important for consumers to understand how much they’ll receive from Social Security and when to begin taking benefits.